Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 Our Plan

-After considering the following options listed above, we decided to try out covering part of our file cabinet with contact paper.
-We wanted an easy way to get a funky patterned file cabinet with less mess.
+After weighing our options, we decided to cover part of our old filing cabinet with contact paper and apply a fresh coat of paint.
+We wanted a quick and easy way to get a funky patterned file cabinet with minimal mess.

 What is contact paper?